Dark tourism

 Next, there is another speaking task: students talk about the Do’s and Don’ts when it comes to behaving respectfully and appropriately when doing dark tourism.

 Video: Students watch a video “How to do ‘Dark Tourism’ respectfully” and complete 3 tasks.
-First, they watch the first 2 minutes of the video and answer 2 questions, then they watch the second part and write down the tips the speakers mention and lastly, they watch the second part again and take notes about different tourist sites mentioned in the video.
+First, they watch the first 2 minutes of the video and answer 2 questions, then they watch the second part and write down the tips the speakers mention and finally, they watch the second part again and take notes about different tourist sites mentioned in the video.

 Collocations: students complete 7 collocations from the video (morbid fascination, hallowed grounds, war atrocities).
 The definitions are also provided.